Ruunyox/yypdb/README.md

 use.
 Please avoid spamming XML requests or making unduly large requests.
 Continued behaviors such as this will prompt your requests to moved to a slower access lane or outright blocked for a temporary time.
-Please respect the use of these generous resources.
+Please respect the use of these generous libraries.
 Enjoy!

 ### Dependencies

-* Perl
+* Perl 5
 * wget
 * LibXML